 As your trailer hitch failure attorneys, Craig, Kelley & Faultless would investigate to determine how the accident that injured you occurred and which parties were at fault.
 We would move promptly to secure records and then obtain and analyze driver logs, maintenance records, personnel records, vendor contracts and other pertinent documents to determine who may have had a role in a hitch failure that caused your accident.

-Our attorneys gather your medical bills and other expenses and losses and calculate the full extent of your damages in the accident.
+Our attorneys gather your medical bills and other expenses and losses and calculate the full extent of your damages in the crash.
 We work aggressively to recover all of the compensation you are due from any and all parties at fault.

-Indiana allows the injured in truck accident claims to recover economic and non-economic compensation.
+Indiana allows the injured in truck crash claims to recover economic and non-economic compensation.
 Economic damages include monetary losses, such as medical expenses and lost wages.
 Non-economic damages refers to intangible losses, such as pain and suffering.

 In a typical truck accident claim, we would seek compensation for our client for: